Sign up today and save 5%!

 Meal Code: B = breakfast / L = lunch / D = dinner

 Scroll down for dates, prices, hotel list and documentation requirements.

 Day 1/Thu: Departing Home City

 Your Japan tour begins with transpacific flight departing from a city of your choice.
+The international airfare is not included.
 You’ll lose a day upon crossing the International Date Line.